-Osteoradionecrosis (ORN) refers to a severe delayed radiation-induced injury and is characterised by bone tissue necrosis and failure in healing.
+Osteoradionecrosis (ORN) refers to a severe delayed radiation-induced injury and is characterized by bone tissue necrosis and failure in healing.
 There is some overlap with the term radiation osteitis.

-One of the key factors is thought to alteration in blood supply to the bone from microvascular damage. limit the ability of tissues to adjust to normal wear and tear which, in turn, eventually results in the tissue breakdown seen on imaging.
+Microvascular damage is thought to result in altered blood supply to the bone.
+This limits the ability of the tissues to repair normal wear and tear which, in turn, eventually results in the tissue breakdown seen on imaging.

-While it can involve any bone which is in an irradiation field, there are specific sites in which osteoradionecrosis is more commonly seen.
-These include
+While it can involve any bone within the irradiated field, there are specific sites in which osteoradionecrosis is more commonly seen.
+These include:

-- mandible - mandibular osteoradionecrosis: this site is particularly prone due to its superifical location and high doses of radiation required to radically treat naso-oro-pharyngeal tumours.
+- mandible: mandibular osteoradionecrosis: this site is particularly prone due to its superficial location and high doses of radiation required to radically treat naso-oropharyngeal tumors

 - bony pelvis